senior-dev-1019/fill-blank-jquery/README.md

 Once you have a proper html code showing your list, you are just two step away.

 First, it is necessary to include jQuery libraries on your page.
-After what we integrate the JDropWords script and the css file :
+After what we integrate the JFillBlank script and the css file :
 ```html
 <script src="js/jquery-1.8.3.min.js"></script>
 <script src="js/jquery-ui-1.9.2.custom.min.js"></script>